 T.K. stated that the Tenants moved out on November 2, 2015.
-The move out inspection was performed on that date.
+She further testified that tThe move out inspection was performed on that date.
 Only one page of the report was provided in evidence.
 During the hearing I requested during the hearing that the Landlords provide me with a complete copy of the move out condition inspection report.
 I confirm that this report was provided to me following the hearing and is considered in this my Decision.